rbind/cheap_shots/content/post/reasons-to-live.md

 But our individually tiny bites add up.

 The problem is more acute for an atheist.
 Believers in a superhuman deity accept their existence as a gift from that deity.
-Yuval Harari, in *Sapiens*, asserts that atheists too believe in a superhuman order, that humanity is unique and most important among species.

-How do Buddhists solve this problem?
-Confucians?
+Atheists lack this comfort!

 # My first solution